rgl/containerd-playground-vagrant/README.md

 # About

-This is a containerd on Ubuntu and Windows Server 2022 Vagrant environment for playing with Windows containers.
+This is a containerd on Ubuntu and Windows Server 2022 Vagrant environment for playing with Linux and Windows containers.

 For Docker on Windows Server 2022 see the [rgl/docker-windows-2022-vagrant](https://github.com/rgl/docker-windows-2022-vagrant) repository.